colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 🚦 Why This Matters for AI

-DFH/SFH gives AI systems:
+DFH/SFH provides:

-Deterministic grounding — one authoritative place to resolve meaning
+Deterministic grounding — one place to resolve meaning

-Canonical identity — removes ambiguity and hallucination paths
+Canonical identity — eliminates semantic guessing

-Semantic routing — directs models and KGs where structured data lives
+Semantic routing — where to look for structured content

 Stability — static, cacheable, versionable

-JSON-LD compatibility — integrates directly into KG workflows
+JSON-LD compatibility — maps into knowledge graphs with zero friction

-Resolution becomes:
+The new AI resolution pipeline becomes:

 DNS → HTTP → DFH/SFH → KG → Model Reasoning

-instead of:
+Instead of:

-DNS → HTTP → Crawl everything → Infer → Hallucinate semantics
+DNS → HTTP → Crawl everything → Hallucinate semantics

-This flips the entire industry from semantic guesswork to semantic determinism.
+This is why your protocol hits so hard — it solves the first-hop problem every model struggles with.

-✅ DFH/SFH Compliance (42/42)
+✅ Compliance (42/42)

-A domain is considered fully compliant if:
+A domain is DFH/SFH compliant if:

-A file exists at /.well-known/stack or /.sfh.json
+File exists at /.well-known/stack or /.sfh.json

-JSON is valid and well-formed
+JSON is valid

 JSON-LD is valid (recommended)